-Link This set of options allows you to adjust the similarity criterion to be used for selecting Selection links to be plotted.
+This set of options allows you to adjust the similarity criterion to be used for selecting links to be plotted.
 The similarity criterion for displaying links should always be equal to or less than the one used for selecting nodes.
 Reducing this criterion will plot additional links.
 One can type a specific value in the edit box, and increase or decrease this value using either the UP or DOWN arrow buttons, or the slide track bar on the right of the edit box.
 The Number of Links option is automatically adjusted to indicate how many links will be plotted.
 Editing its value will reciprocally adjust the similarity criterion.

-Once the options have been set, click the Apply button to update the graph and display the selected nodes and links.
+Once the options have been set, click the the selected nodes and links.